rouanis5/uttunen/README.md

 ## Installation

-Use the new javascript runtime [bun](https://bun.sh/) to install all dependecies.
+Use the bun runtime [bun](https://bun.sh/) to install all dependecies.

 ```bash
 bun install